 Stony Brook Children's brings an exceptional breadth and depth of expertise to the care of children with neurological disorders.
 As Suffolk County's only Child Neurology program based in an academic medical institution, our team works on the front lines of medicine.
-We take on the region's most clinically complex cases; conduct vital research studies; and, as faculty of the Stony Brook University School of Medicine, teach tomorrow's neurologists.
+We take on the region's most clinically complex cases; conduct vital research studies; and, as faculty of the Renaissance School of Medicine at Stony Brook University, teach tomorrow's neurologists.

-Within Child Neurology, we have three specialty centers that provide comprehensive, multidisciplinary evaluation, treatment and long-term management of multiple sclerosis, and epilepsy.
+Within Child Neurology, we have multiple specialty centers that provide comprehensive, multidisciplinary evaluation, treatment and long-term management of multiple sclerosis and epilepsy.
 Our Lourie Center for Pediatric Multiple Sclerosis is a designated Center of Excellence by the National Multiple Sclerosis Society.

 Pediatric Multiple Sclerosis Specialists